zhangming8/yolox-pytorch/README.md

 |yolox-x    |640        |50.5                    |51.1                     |99.1           |
 |yolox-x    |800        |51.2                    |51.9                     |99.1           |

-The weights were converted from [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX). mAP was reevaluated on COCO val2017 and test2017, and some results are slightly better than the official implement.
+mAP was reevaluated on COCO val2017 and test2017, and some results are slightly better than the official implement [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
 You can reproduce them by scripts in 'evaluate.sh'

 #### Dataset
     download COCO: